-- 2.1.3.1.
-Vibration isolators for suspended equipment with minimum static deflection requirement exceeding 0.4" (10 mm), and where both high and low frequency vibrations are to be isolated, shall be hangers consisting of a laterally stable spring in series with an elastomer-in-shear insert complete with load transfer plates and assembled in a stamped or welded steel bracket. - 2.1.3.2.
+- 2.1.1.
+Combination isolation hanger assembly with neoprene insert - 2.1.1.1.
+Vibration isolators for suspended equipment with minimum static deflection requirement exceeding 0.4" (10 mm), and where both high and low frequency vibrations are to be isolated, shall be hangers consisting of a laterally stable spring in series with an elastomer-in-shear insert complete with load transfer plates and assembled in a stamped or welded steel bracket. - 2.1.1.2.
 The bracket shall be finished with an polyester powder coating.
-The manufacturer shall provide independent laboratory testing showing that the bracket with this finish has endured a minimum of 1,000 hours of exposure to salt spray fog testing per ASTM B117 without signs of corrosion. - 2.1.3.3.
-The elastomer insert shall be molded from oil-resistant compounds and shall be color coded to indicate load capacity and selected to operate within its published load range. - 2.1.3.4.
-The spring element shall have a minimum lateral stiffness of 1.0 times the rated vertical stiffness. - 2.1.3.5.
+The manufacturer shall provide independent laboratory testing showing that the bracket with this finish has endured a minimum of 1,000 hours of exposure to salt spray fog testing per ASTM B117 without signs of corrosion. - 2.1.1.3.
+The elastomer insert shall be molded from oil-resistant compounds and shall be color coded to indicate load capacity and selected to operate within its published load range. - 2.1.1.4.
+The spring element shall have a minimum lateral stiffness of 1.0 times the rated vertical stiffness. - 2.1.1.5.
 Springs shall be color coded or otherwise identified to indicate load capacity.